HectorRDB/dbgwas/README.md

 # NEWS

+* DBGWAS v0.5.3 is now released.
+Implemented a feature that builds a textual output of DBGWAS.
+It can be used to easily plug DBGWAS' results on pipelines, and post-process them, for example to compare different GWAS runs.
+See the produced files and their formats here: [https://gitlab.com/leoisl/dbgwas/wikis/Files-and-formats-of-DBGWAS-textual-output](https://gitlab.com/leoisl/dbgwas/wikis/Files-and-formats-of-DBGWAS-textual-output)

 * The paper describing DBGWAS was published in PLoS Genetics: [https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007758](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007758)

 * DBGWAS v0.5.2 is now released.
 The main fix is that the precompiled binary is now built with [Holy Build Box](http://phusion.github.io/holy-build-box/),